Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Progress guarantee

-Notice that every loop in LTQueueV1 is bounded, and no method have to wait for another.
-Therefore, LTQueueV1 is wait-free.
+Notice that every loop in dLTQueue is bounded, and no method have to wait for another.
+Therefore, dLTQueue is wait-free.

 === Memory reclamation

-Notice that LTQueueV1 pushes the memory reclamation problem to the underlying SPSC.
-Because the underlying SPSC is memory-safe, LTQueueV1 is also memory-safe.
+Notice that dLTQueue pushes the memory reclamation problem to the underlying SPSC.
+Because the underlying SPSC is memory-safe, dLTQueue is also memory-safe.

 === Performance model

-== Theoretical proofs of LTQueueV2
+== Theoretical proofs of Slotqueue

 === Notation

-As a refresher, @remind-slotqueue-structure shows the structure of LTQueueV2.
+As a refresher, @remind-slotqueue-structure shows the structure of Slotqueue.

 #figure(
   image("/static/images/slotqueue.png"),
-  caption: [Basic structure of LTQueueV2],
+  caption: [Basic structure of Slotqueue],
 ) <remind-slotqueue-structure>

 Each enqueuer hosts an SPSC that can only accessed by itself and the dequeuer.
 The dequeuer hosts an array of slots, each slot corresponds to an enqueuer, containing its SPSC's minimum timestamp.

-We apply some domain knowledge of LTQueueV2 algorithm to the definitions introduced in @ABA-safety.
+We apply some domain knowledge of Slotqueue algorithm to the definitions introduced in @ABA-safety.

 #definition[A *CAS-sequence* on a slot `s` of an enqueue that affects `s` is the sequence of instructions from line 10 to line 16 of its `refreshEnqueue` (@slotqueue-refresh-enqueue).]